 \section{Abstract}

 We prove a homological stabilization theorem for Hurwitz spaces: moduli spaces of branched covers of the complex projective line.
 This has the following arithmetic consequence: let $\ell > 2$ be prime and $A$ a finite abelian $\ell$-group.
-Then there exists $Q = Q(A)$ such that, for $q$ greater than $Q$ and not congruent to $1$ modulo $\ell$, a positive fraction of quadratic extensions of $\mathbb{F}_q(t)$ have the $\ell$-part of their class group isomorphic to $A$.
+Then there exists $Q = Q(A)$ such that, for $q$ greater than $Q$, a positive fraction of quadratic extensions of $\mathbb{F}_q(t)$ have the $\ell$-part of their class group isomorphic to $A$.